Maria Grenfell

-Maria Grenfell (born 1969) is an Australian music teacher and composer of New Zealand origin.
+Maria Grenfell (born 1969) is an Australian music teacher and composer.

 Early life and education

 Maria Grenfell was born in Petaling Jaya, Malaysia in 1969.
 She grew up and was educated in Christchurch, New Zealand, where she graduated from the University of Canterbury with a Master of Music degree.
 She subsequently went to the US, where she completed a Master of Arts at the Eastman School of Music in Rochester, New York, and a doctorate from the University of Southern California in Los Angeles, while also lecturing in music there.
 While in the USA she was taught by Stephen Hartke, Erica Muhl, James Hopkins, and Morten Lauridsen in Los Angeles, and Joseph Schwantner and Samuel Adler in Rochester, New York.

-Work
+Career

 Grenfell allows her work to be influenced by poetic, literary and visual sources but also by non-Western music and literature.
-Her music has been described as “expansive, effusive and energetic”, “magic”, “refreshingly groovy” and "brilliantly crafted."

-Her chamber works are performed by musicians such as the Australia Ensemble, The Seymour Group, the Vienna Piano Trio, the New Zealand Trio, the Esperance Trio, Stellar Collective, and Antipoduo in the Netherlands.
-Her orchestral music has been performed by most of the orchestras in Australia and New Zealand.
-Grenfell's music is broadcast regularly on ABC Classic FM in Australia and Concert FM in New Zealand, and is released on Kiwi-Pacific and Trust CDs.
-Her works are available from the Australian Music Centre, SOUNZ New Zealand Music Centre, Opus House Press and Reed Music.

-In 2020 Grenfell composed the score for the ABC documentary Quoll Farm.
-It was recorded with performers from the Tasmanian Symphony Orchestra.
+Grenfell has been a violinist with the Christchurch Symphony Orchestra and the New Zealand Youth Orchestra, and has performed bowed piano with the University of Southern California Percussion Ensemble.